yourabi/chef-puma/README.md

 License: Apache

 Authors: Yousef Ourabi

-About: This was originally developed for use at [Burstorm](http://www.burstorm.com)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.